RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

 (CA) on the cluster nodes, make sure that the CA root certificate is installed on the client machines.

-#### Example how to secure client connection with SSL/TLS using stunnel
+#### Example how to secure client connection with TLS using stunnel

 The instructions below explain how to use stunnel for setting up a secure tunnel between a client machine and the RS nodes when the client